 When are the meets scheduled?

-The puzzle swap meet is planned every other month.
-It is scheduled for the third Saturday of the month starting at 9:00 AM.
+The puzzle swap meet is planned 3 times per year.
+It is scheduled for the third Saturday of the months of April, July, and October.
+The scheduled start time is 9:00 AM.
 It should not take longer than an hour.
 Make sure you arrive on time as members will trade and leave.
 If you arrive late, you could miss the fun.

 How does it work?

 Select the puzzles that you want to trade.
 Make sure they have a puzzle journey sheet inside the box.
 Use the trunk of your car as your display table.
 Arrive at the designated location on time.
 Drive to a remote outer edge of the parking lot where you will not be in the way of people visiting the establishment.
 Park your car, get out and stand behind your car.
 As others arrive, they will see you and know that you are part of the swap meet.
 They will then park next to you and you can begin looking over each other's puzzles.
 You may trade by any means that are acceptable to you.
 You can trade puzzle for puzzle, or by number of pieces.
 Whatever works for each of you.
-You do not need to file a shipping notice.
-If a library puzzle is involved, you should visit the members library and report that you are in possession of it, especially if you have requested it.
+You should file a new swap form because we are tracking Library ID's at these meets.
+The first person to file the swap notice will be the initiator, the recieving member will be the recipient for the return.
+You should list only Library puzzle ID's that are traded.
+If you swap with 3 members at a swap meet, you should file # new swap forms.
 Library puzzles are NOT to be traded with non-members.
-A Puzzle library card will be created for you to be able to identify members and non-members.
+A swap meet Event Pass card will be created and sent to you a few days before the event for you to be able to identify members and non-members.
 You must present a library card to be able to receive a Library puzzle.

 Why don't you use Facebook to administer the swaps?